100 Notable alumni of

 -

 Mark M Davis is an American businessman and sports franchise owner.
 He is the controlling owner and managing general partner of the Las Vegas Raiders of the National Football League (NFL) and the owner of the Las Vegas Aces of the Women's National Basketball Association (WNBA).
-His father, Al, was the principal owner of the Raiders from 1972 until his death in 2011.
-Upon his father's death, Davis and his mother, Carol, inherited ownership of the Raiders, with Davis taking over as operating head of the franchise.
+His father, Al Davis, was the principal owner of the Raiders from 1972 until his death in 2011.
+Upon his father's death, Davis and his mother, Carol, inherited ownership of the Raiders, with Mark taking over as operating head of the franchise.
 As of October 2024, his estimated net worth was $2.3 billion.

 -